Diego1Hernandez/configure-ad/README.md

 - Step 2 Ensure Connectivity between the Client and Domain Controller
 - Step 3 Install Active Directory
 - Step 4 Create an Admin and Normal User Account in AD
-- Step 5 Join Client-1 to your domian
+- Step 5 Join Client-1 to your domain
 - Step 6 Setup Remote Desktop for non-administrative users on Client-1
-- Step 7 Create users and attempt to log into client-1 with one of the users (verifying your work)
+- Step 7 Create users and attempt to log into client-1 with one of the users

 <h2>Deployment and Configuration Steps</h2>

-<h2>Step1</h2>
+<h2>Step 1 Set up Resources in Azure</h2>
 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>